muratk5n/thirdwave/en/README.md

 Paper: "An exact method of calculating the variance of a [combined] data set is presented.
 Its major advantages over the many other methods are that it is simple, is easily derived and remembered, and requires no assumptions...
-The proof is so simple that it has certainly been done many times before, but it is absent in the textbooks"
+The proof is.. absent in the textbooks"

 ---